bykhov/lognormal_sde/README.md

 # lognormal_sde
 This file includes supplementary downloadable material, provided by the authors of the paper:

-D. Bykhovsky, "Channel Simulator for Weak-Turbulence Free-Space Optical Communications," submitted to Applied Optics
+D. Bykhovsky, "Channel Simulator for Weak-Turbulence Free-Space Optical Communications," Appl.
+Opt.
+54, 9055-9059 (2015).

 The goal of this work is to generate lognormal distributed values with approximately exponential auto-covariance function and is based on a solution of first order stochastic differential equation (SDE).
 The provided code produces an example of such values, including probability density function (PDF) and auto-correlation function (ACF).
 This code includes two Matlab files: